How to Prepare Your Employees and What to Tell Your Customers About The Covid-19 Virus

 Developing Your Business

 Connect with other industry specific professionals who not only understand your challenges and needs, but can provide you needed services and advice.
-Attend an annual conference and trade show, wire-off competition, and educational, industry-related seminars to keep on top of the trends and issues vital to your business and workforce retention.
+Attend lunch seminars, a celebrating women event at IETC, a Wire Off competition, an annual Membership Dinner event, an IEC Power Shoot event, and educational, industry-related seminars to keep on top of the trends and issues vital to your business and workforce retention.

 Participate at the national level either in forums where non-competing groups of contractors from different regions discuss and share best practices to operate more profitably or at the National IEC Convention, Business Summit or Policy Conference.